KaylebJay/petz-1/petz/docs/petz.md

 - It can be captured and put into a fish tank.
 - It suffocates when outside water.
 - In tamagochi mode you have only to feed it, but no if it is in a fish tank.

+#### Wolf
+Wolf
+- Wild animal.
+- Run away from players til players attack them, then agressive.
+- Tamable in the same way as lion.
+- Preys: Lambs.

 ### Things you can with Petz
 - Configure the models as "mesh" (by default) or "cubic" (nodebox, no animated, no too laggy) via the 'petz.conf'